Humbly Homemade

 Pastry Crust

-• 8 Tablespoons unsalted butter softened to room temperature (1 stick; ½ cup)
+• 8 Tablespoons unsalted butter, softened to room temperature (1 stick; ½ cup)

-• 2 Tablespoons vanilla sugar or substitute granulated sugar
+• 2 Tablespoons vanilla sugar

 • ½ teaspoon baking powder